This Website

 Daisy Smoker Rifle

 We could hardly present a more weird gun than this one.
 A 1958 #961 Daisy Big Smoke Super Play Toy Rifle, Inscribed: "NUMBER 961" "DAISY MFG CO, PLYMOUTH MI USA, US PAT 2729208."
 Approximate length: 25.5" After it is cocked and trigger is pulled, it makes a loud popping sound.
 It does not fire projectiles.
-A quick search says this was manufactured in 1958.
+A quick search says this one was manufactured in 1958.
 All parts look original.

 Photos thanks to Reneé Pfeiffer